chriskorsak/tasklist/README.md

 ## Description

 This task list application is a project from [Modern Javascript From The Beginning](https://www.udemy.com/course/modern-javascript-from-the-beginning) on Udemy.
-It notably uses javascript DOM manipulation and local browser storage for persistent data without needing a database.
+It notably uses javascript DOM manipulation and local browser storage to persist the data without needing a database.

 Additionally, this application uses a CSS framework called [Materialize](https://materializecss.com/) to create the user interface.
 This application is fully responsive to all screen sizes.